alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

   *  **Nginx Status Modules** - The most direct way to get the goods.
 Data is available either through polling a configurable web page (such as /status) or via embedded variables that can be output to log files.
 Note:  Polling is the preferred method of access, as Nginx does not provide embedded variables for all of the metrics available via the status module.

   *  **Log Files** - Additional metrics can be synthesized by reading certain Nginx variables from the logs and performing calculations on them.
-This is a slighly less-direct technique and requires an outside service to do those calculations (rates, averages, minimums, maximums, etc.), but it's a perfectly workable approach.
+This is a slightly less-direct technique and requires an outside service to do those calculations (rates, averages, minimums, maximums, etc.), but it's a perfectly workable approach.
 You accomplish this by defining a custom log format using the [`log_format`](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) directive and writing the variables you care about to the logs.
 Your monitoring service then reads the logs and runs the necessary calculations.

 ## It's All About The Connections